FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 {% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-add-headers.png" alt="Configuring the webhook to receive an Authorization header." class="img-fluid" figure=false %}

-Finally, click the *Save* button, as you are done configuring the webhook.
+Finally, click the "Save" button, as you are done configuring the webhook.

 ## Write the webhook code